kircherlab/hemoMIPs/README.md

 ## Report
 `/output/dataset/report`

 Final analysis tables and html files are stored in the `/report/gatk4` or `/report/gatk3` folder depending on which GATK version is used.
-A description of output files and is available in the sections _Report generation_ and _Report tables in text format_ below.
+A description of output files is available in the sections _Report generation_ and _Report tables in text format_ below.

 ## Pipeline description